 As cigar smokers, we often overlook the passion behind what we do when we light up.
 It’s important that we share the passion with one another.
 Young people are smoking more cigars and they need mentorship on the correct way to light up, which cigars to smoke, and smoking etiquette.
 Let’s pass our knowledge on to them so we can keep the tradition of cigar smoking going.

-“The more I smoke cigars, the more experienced I become with The Leaf.
-The more I realize that cigar smoking is as much (and perhaps more) about the people with whom you experience these cigars, than it is the flavors you connote.”
-Tony from Vice Lounge Online.
+“The more I smoke cigars, the more experienced I become with the Leaf.
+The more I realize that cigar smoking is as much (and perhaps more) about the people with whom you experience these cigars than it is the flavors you connote.”

 Let’s keep the camaraderie of smoking cigars going, but make sure to bring extra smokes to share with the ones we love!